Using QDS Package Management¶

 In the Advanced mode, you can add multiple names of packages as a comma-separated list.
 You can also mention a specific version of the package, for example,

 numpy==1.1.
 For downgrading, you can just mention the version number to which you want to downgrade.
 If you just mention the package name, then the latest version of the package is installed.

-After adding the name, click Add.
+After adding Python or R package, click Add.
 The package gets added with its status first shown as Installing.. as shown here.

 After a while, the status appears as Installed as shown here.

 To remove a Python or R Package in an environment, click the delete icon that is against that package.
 Here is an example that shows the icon against the installed package.

 Editing an Environment¶

 You can edit an existing environment.
 In the left-navigation bar, you can see a Gear (settings icon) if you do a mouse hover on a specific environment.
 Click the icon and you can see these options.